JoshuaGrimstead/Coupled-Ice-Streams/README.md

-# Variability-in-a-Model-of-Divergent-and-Convergent-Coupled-Ice-Streams
+# Variability in a Model of Divergent and Convergent Coupled Ice Streams
 Code used to support the MSc dissertation of Joshua Grimstead and subsequently Grimstead et al. (2026).
 Ice stream model code originally developed by Alex Robel and initially adapted by Kolja Kypke for a divergent coupling.

-This repository contains a box model of an ice stream with divergent topology, together with the analysis used to characterise its dynamics: time series, Poincaré sections, a high-resolution parameter sweep in (`T_s2`, `L1`), maximal Lyapunov exponents by Rosenstein's method, and bifurcation diagrams in `L2` and `T_s2`.
+This repository contains a box model of an ice stream with divergent and convergent topologies, together with the analysis used to characterise its dynamics: time series, Poincaré sections, a high-resolution parameter sweep in (`T_s2`, `L1`), maximal Lyapunov exponents by Rosenstein's method, and bifurcation diagrams in `L2` and `T_s2`.
 A convergent-topology variant of